marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 BNF let's us express which structures are legal in a grammar.
 For any grammatical component we can define a list of possible forms it may take, always delimited by the pipe `|`.
 We can also include literal syntactic elements, which will always appear in quotes.

-The basic form of this is:
+The basic form of this is,

 ```bnf
 <component> ::= <sub-component> | <sub-component> "1" | "2" <component> "2"